The consumer data give and take has been saved

 - Consumers in general are willing to share their personal data, with interesting differences among countries, age groups, and online grocery shopping behavior.

 - Grocery retailers are seen as highly trustworthy, and there is above-average willingness to share data with them—more favorable than for non-grocery retailers, financial institutions, digital platforms, and social media platforms.
-The only other organizations consumers trust more with their data are medical services and government institutions.
+The only other organizations consumers trust more with their data are medical services

 - Consumers have high expectations when it comes to transparency, choice, and control, over what data is being collected and how it is used.